-Before we start programming in C++, we need to install an integrated development environment (IDE).
+Before starting to program in C++, we need to install an integrated development environment (IDE).
 Visual Studio is one of the most comprehensive and widely used for programming in C++.

-C++ in Visual Studio is also called MSVC (Microsoft Visual C++), and it uses a Microsoft compiler.
+C++ in Visual Studio is also called MSVC (Microsoft Visual C++), and uses a Microsoft compiler.

 Visual Studio is available for Windows and its download is free in the Community version, which includes all the necessary tools for C++ development.

-Let’s see how to install it and how to configure it for C++-👇
+Let’s see how to install it and how to configure it for using C++-👇

 Installing Visual Studio